Screams Part Six: Flowers in the Wind

 It was his birthday soon.
 Or then again, was it?
 Had it already come and gone?
 She wasn't sure.
 Hermione rarely paid attention to the passage of time anymore.
 It really didn't matter if she had missed his birthday or not; it didn't have to be his birthday in order for her to get him a present.
 Her Smiling Man deserved one after all.

 Hermione cursed Voldemort.
 Because of that fiend, Hermione and her friends were kidnapped, constantly tortured, and repeatedly raped.
-And now, Harry was now nearly impossible to shop for.
+Now, Harry was now nearly impossible to shop for on his birthday.
 Hermione hated that Voldemort made her life so hard.
 The son of a bitch had taken everything away from Harry and she despised Voldemort for that.
 If only Wormtail hadn't run out of body parts to chop off in order to resurrect his Master, Hermione would still be watching Harry cut up Voldemort over and over again.

 The witch let out a bark like laugh.
 After everything that had happened to her and Harry, she now added such a trivial thing as present shopping to the horrific list of injustices.